-- Travel costs in connection with attending job interviews and selection tests; - Car park benefits the provision of car parking benefits to the University's employees is specifically exempt from FBT as per section 58G(2)(3) of the FBTAA 1986; - Travel to obtain medical treatment; - Travel for compassionate reasons; - Taxi-travel: - taxi travel provided to employees is an exempt benefit if the travel is a single trip beginning or ending at the employee's place of work; - taxi travel provided to sick employees is also exempt irrespective of whether the employee is sent to a doctor, relative or their home; - in addition to licenced taxi travel, the exemption applies to travel provided to employees in vehicles involving the transport of passengers for a fare (other than in a limousine), such as ride-sourcing travel; - Recreational facilities and child care facilities these exemptions will only apply if the facilities are provided on the University's business premises for the benefit of employees; - Use of University property where plant or equipment located on University business premises is used wholly or principally in connection with the operation of the University business, any private use of that plant by an employee in this regard is an exempt benefit, for example, private telephone calls; business equipment that an employee borrows to use overnight or at weekends. - Engagement of relocation consultant if a relocation consultant is used to assist with the relocation of an employee, or their family members, FBT exemption may apply for the costs associated with the engagement of the relocation consultant. - Removal and storage of household effects as a result of relocation; - Sale or acquisition of dwelling as a result of relocation; - Connection or re-connection of certain utilities as a result of relocation; - Leasing of household goods while living away from home; - Relocation transport; - Visa costs as a result of relocation the reimbursement or a payment of the costs associated with a visa that is required for the employee to relocate to Australia to take up a new position with the University can be exempted from FBT as incidental to the relocation transport costs.
+- Travel costs in connection with attending job interviews and selection tests; - Car park benefits the provision of car parking benefits to the University's employees is specifically exempt from FBT as per section 58G(2)(3) of the FBTAA 1986; - Travel to obtain medical treatment; - Travel for compassionate reasons; - Taxi-travel taxi travel provided to employees is an exempt benefit where the taxi begins or ends at an employee's place of work so long as it constitutes a single trip taxi travel provided to sick employees is also exempt irrespective of whether the employee is sent to a doctor, relative or their home; - Recreational facilities and child care facilities these exemptions will only apply if the facilities are provided on the University's business premises for the benefit of employees; - Use of University property where plant or equipment located on University business premises is used wholly or principally in connection with the operation of the University business, any private use of that plant by an employee in this regard is an exempt benefit, for example, private telephone calls; business equipment that an employee borrows to use overnight or at weekends. - Engagement of relocation consultant if a relocation consultant is used to assist with the relocation of an employee, or their family members, FBT exemption may apply for the costs associated with the engagement of the relocation consultant. - Removal and storage of household effects as a result of relocation; - Sale or acquisition of dwelling as a result of relocation; - Connection or re-connection of certain utilities as a result of relocation; - Leasing of household goods while living away from home; - Relocation transport; - Visa costs as a result of relocation the reimbursement or a payment of the costs associated with a visa that is required for the employee to relocate to Australia to take up a new position with the University can be exempted from FBT as incidental to the relocation transport costs.
 This includes the cost of a temporary work visa, permanent residency visa application including the costs of an immigration agent.
-However, this exemption does not apply when an employee is already working in Australia and is seeking the assistance of the University to stay permanently in Australia, any costs associated with the visa application including the costs of an immigration agent will be subject to FBT. - Newspapers and periodicals used for University business purposes; the exemption doesn't apply where the business use is merely incidental;
+However this exemption does not apply when an employee is already working in Australia and is seeking the assistance of the University to stay permanently in Australia, any costs associated with the visa application including the costs of an immigration agent will be subject to FBT. - Newspapers and periodicals used for University business purposes; the exemption doesn't apply where the business use is merely incidental;